PacketFence Clustering Guide

 As shortly explained above, deploying a captive-portal across a layer 3 network using the cluster zones is complex and requires in-depth knowledge of networking and how PacketFence works.

-In order to configure a RADIUS server with a captive-portal on a layer 3 cluster, you will need at least 3 servers (5 are used in this example) with 2 interfaces (one for management and one for registration).
+In order to configure a RADIUS server with a captive-portal on a layer 3 cluster, at least 3 servers are needed (5 are used in this example) with 2 interfaces (one for management and one for registration).

 Isolation is omitted in this example for brevity and should be configured the same way as registration if needed